Extracting Dynamical Models from Data: Example: Duffing Oscillator

 Using $\epsilon = 0.1$ and the values for $a_i$ and $b_i$ found earlier, an extrapolation of $u(t)$ can be created using an extension of the earlier generative algorithm, here shown as Algo.~\ref{algo:generative_Duffing}.

 This extension is made because during training the values of $p$ and $\dot{p}$ are recorded (as scalars), and are included in the feature set $X$ for training.
 Thus, during extrapolation, new values for $p$ and $\dot{p}$ are fed into this algorithm.
 (The notation $\{ p \}, \{ \dot{p} \}$ is used to denote that {\em functions} for $p$,$\dot{p}$ are being passed in to this algorithm, and are evaluated at time $t$.)
-In principle any smooth function can be used for $p(t)$, but for the sake of numerical accuracy, it should be well approximated by its Taylor series expansion for small time steps.
+In principle any smooth function can be used for $p(t)$.

 Shown in Fig.~\ref{fig:Duffing_extrap} are plots of the error with respect to RK4 (using Eq.~\ref{eqn:param-error}) for the cases $\sigma=0$ and $0.1$, with initial condition $(u,\dot{u}) = (1,0)$.

 The data are from RK2, FJet, and the optimized FJet.
 In this case, FJet performs comparably to RK2 when there is no noise, but slightly worse when noise is present.
 In both cases, the optimized version of FJet performs at least as well as RK2, in general.